-Marion Local Board of Education High School Principal's Report Mr. Tim Goodwin August 14, 2017
+Marion Local High School Principal, Tim Goodwin, submitted the following report: New Staff:

-New Staff:

 We will have two new teachers this fall, Matthew Begley and Kyle Grabowski.
 Both have been in the building this month preparing for the start of another school year.